-With the acquisition of 51.6% controlling interest of Wegener Communications in December 2017, we are executing on our vision to bring great companies with complementary technologies together to capitalize on market opportunities by consolidating and refocusing engineering to provide world-class leading-edge products and services to our clients.
+We are continuing to execute on our stated corporate vision to bring great companies with complementary technologies together to capitalize on market opportunities by consolidating and refocusing engineering to provide world-class leading-edge products and services to our clients.

-As a result of these acquisitions, Novra has significantly evolved into a strong, scalable global company in the growing multimedia broadband content distribution business.
+Novra has significantly evolved into a strong, scalable global company in the growing multimedia broadband content distribution business.
 Our goal is to move from being an engineering-centric to client-centric company-our product development will be driven by identifying client requirements and real market trends.
-Our clients are looking for cost effective solutions with built-in flexibility to enable them to deliver their services with the lowest operational costs, not only today but over the life-span of our products.
-Only offering hardware and software is not adequate in this technological dynamic environment.
+Our clients are looking for cost effective solutions with built-in flexibility to enable them to deliver their services with the lowest operational costs, not only today but over the lifespan of our products.
+Only offering hardware and software is not adequate in this technologically dynamic environment.
 We want to offer to our clients complete solutions and would like for them to consider Novra as their technology partner that they can depend on to help them solve their engineering challenges.

-We take these challenges very seriously and all of us at the Novra Group of companies are committed and determined in achieving these very important goals for our clients and our shareholders.
+We take these challenges very seriously and all of us at the Novra Group of companies are committed and determined in achieving the following very important goals for our clients and our shareholders.